True Blue Voter

 This True Blue Voter initiative reinforces our Engagement in the Community core value.
 Active involvement and personal investment in the classroom and throughout the community are hallmarks of an engaged citizen, as is active citizenry through participation in the electoral process.
 Engaged citizens during college are more likely to carry their civic mindedness forward as they move into their careers and future home communities, becoming engaged citizens for the rest of their lives.
 True Blue Voter supports MTSU’s emphasis on the three pillars of higher education: college completion, career preparation, and citizenship.

 The True Blue Voter initiative engages students in active civic participation and civic leadership through voting.

-- Uses election procedures expertise provided by the Rutherford County Election Commission Administrator on voter registration and early voter techniques to inform MTSU students about voting procedures.
+- Using election procedures expertise provided by the Rutherford County Election Commission Administrator on voter registration and early voter techniques, True Blue Voter informs MTSU students about voting procedures.

 Voting is a core activity of citizenship, and MTSU’s commitment to implement True Blue Voter underscores our University’s strong commitment to student civic engagement as a building block for Engagement in the Community, both in our campus community and in our students’ wider civic communities.

 The True Blue Voter Initiative augments and enhances the already successful MTSU American Democracy Project by utilizing new student registration and early voting techniques researched by the Office of the Rutherford County Election Commission Administrator.

 Some students prefer to vote in elections in their hometowns, rather than those where they are attending college.
 The True Blue Voter Initiative was created to increase students' awareness that they can register to vote in their home county and vote by absentee ballot.
 And with True Blue Voter events, we bring Election Commission officials to MTSU so students can register to vote in their home county while they are on campus!

 Absentee voting is a voting method that involves voting on a day earlier than the actual election day.
 Tennessee has two forms of absentee voting: